Here’s what current research has to say about pacifiers, what it leaves unsaid,and what it all may mean for you and your baby.

 Latex pacifiers have been linked to latex allergies.
 In a world in which latex allergies are increasing, it makes sense to look for a silicone (clear) pacifier if one is used, and to avoid putting other latex items in a baby’s mouth.

 Extended pacifier use is linked to problems in oral development.
-Children’s jaws don’t develop as broad an arch as they do with a normal year or more of no-gadget breastfeeding, resulting in an increased need for orthodontia and increased difficulty in nose breathing.
+Children’s jaws don’t develop as broad an arch as they would have with a normal year or more of no-gadget breastfeeding, resulting in an increased need for orthodontia and increased difficulty in nose breathing.

 Nighttime sucking is good for babies.
-Normally, of course, this means breastfeeding.
+Normally, of course, this means breastfeeding, which also keeps your baby well-fed and your supply high.
 If your baby uses a pacifier instead during naps and night, you may increase his risk of SIDS by taking it away from him during his first year.

 What happens when the normal three-way interaction of sucking and calories and loving touch is disrupted with a pacifier?
-We still know only some of the answers
+We know only some of the answers.

 Are pacifiers always a bad thing?
 No.